-Brighton & Hove Albion Women v Chelsea Women
+Chelsea held to goalless draw by Brighton

 Post update

-Attempt blocked.
-Jessie Fleming (Chelsea Women) right footed shot from the centre of the box is blocked.
+Attempt missed.
+Erin Cuthbert (Chelsea Women) right footed shot from outside the box is too high.

-Corner, Brighton and Hove Albion Women.
-Conceded by Jonna Andersson.
+Substitution, Brighton and Hove Albion Women.
+Julia Zigiotti Olme replaces Inessa Kaagman.

-Drew Spence (Chelsea Women) wins a free kick on the left wing.